-Dribble is an online marketplace for designers to showcase their work, boost their portfolio and ultimately get hired.
+The most popular third-party site for freelance graphic designers is Dribbble.
+Dribbble is an online marketplace for designers to showcase their work, boost their portfolios and ultimately get hired.
 It’s essentially a social network for designers that also lists job postings.

 Make sure you follow the laws dictated by the country you’re operating in.
 In the UK, you must adhere to the legal rules laid out in the Electronic Commerce Regulations 2002.